rauc/rauc/docs/reference.rst

   active slots, so that the inactive one can be selected as the update target.
   The parent slot is referenced using the form ``<slot-class>.<idx>``.

+``allow-mounted=<true/false>``
+  Setting this entry ``true`` tells RAUC that the slot may be updated even if it is already mounted.
+  Such a slot can be updated only by a custom install hook.

 ``readonly=<true/false>``
   Marks the slot as existing but not updatable.
 May be used for sanity checking or informative purpose.
 A ``readonly`` slot cannot be a target slot.